 Bid farewell to unsightly Spider Veins!

-Using the latest and most effective technology, Laser Vein Removal targets the hemoglobin in blood cells and, with each treatment, vessels collapse and are absorbed into the body.
+Using the latest and and most effective technology, Laser Vein Removal targets the hemoglobin in blood cells and, with each treatment, vessels collapse and are absorbed into the body.
 In just four to six weeks, you are sure to be streak free in time to sport that cute mini dress!